 You can bring any medical equipment you need, but some may cause issues at airport security.
 If you have a pacemaker or defibrillator, make sure to let the TSA agent know so you don’t have to go through the metal detector.
 Insulin and syringes for diabetes are allowed through security, but always present them before they go through x-ray.
 And, even though medications aren’t required to be in their original bottle, it can sometimes slow down the screening process if they aren’t.

 Travel over 50 is an adventurous and exciting part of life.
-For boomers, it’s often a perk that comes after many years of saving money and hard work.
+It’s often a perk that comes after many years of saving money and hard work.
 As long as you’re prepared, you can avoid some of the challenges that come along with it.
 Thankfully, there are plenty of savvy travel tricks to help make it easier.
 Stay healthy, travel smart, and enjoy your next trip!